madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 Building and Testing the Module
 -------------------

-The last step is is to build our extension module, then test to make sure it works.
+The final steps are to build our extension module, and then test to make sure it works.

 Building is easy, we only need to create a very simple python script containing metadata needed for the build.
 The complete `setup.py` script for our `primes` module is